Contents

 The purpose of purchase requisition management software is to improve productivity.

-But more important is to give you the ability to control cost and get better visibility into your cash flow.
+But more important is to give you the ability to control costs and get better visibility into your cash flow.

 With the Spend dashboard, you can have visibility at your fingertips.